nomike/nomikes_python_challenges/chapters/2/2.0/index.md

 ## Compilers

 Code from these high-level languages again needs to be translated into machine code, so that the CPU can use it.
-One way of doing so is a compiler, which takes the program you have written (the source code) and converts it into machine language.
-At the end you get a binary file, which can be sent to the CPU and make it do whatever you need.
+One way of doing so is by using a compiler.

+A compiler takes the program you wrote (the source code) and converts it into machine language.
+When it's done you get a binary file, which can be sent to the CPU to make it do whatever you need.

 ## Interpreters

-Interpreters are another way of executing high-level programming code.
-Instead of converting your whole program into a big blob of machine code at once, an interpreter takes the first line of your code, converts it to machine code, let's the CPU execute it, takes the next line of your code and repeats that process over and over.
+Another way of executing high-level programming code are interpreters.
+Instead of converting your whole program into a big blob of machine code at once, an interpreter takes one line of your code, converts it to machine code, let's the CPU execute it, takes the next line of your code and repeats that process over and over.

 There are pros and cons for both concepts and many programming languages use even more advanced methods, but that's a story for another timer perhaps.

-C, the programming language in which unix and linux are written, is usually used with a compiler.
-Python is usually interpreted.

-However, compilers for python and interpreters for C do exist, but they are not that common (please excuse that I'm greatly simplifying how python works here).
+All you need to know for now, is that python typically is interpreted.

-## python
+## Python

 Python was created in the late 1980s with the goal of being a simple, easy to read and easy to learn programming language.

+The syntax is easy to understand and learn.
+It is easy to extend the language and thus python is very versatile and powerful.
+Despite that it managed to stay very simple.

-Rather than building all of its functionality into its core, Python was designed to be highly extensible via modules.
-This makes it very flexible and popular.
-A lot of programs and tools are written in python nowadays.
+This makes it very popular and a lot of programs and tools are written in python nowadays.

 ## A word on python versions

-In October 2000 python 2.0 was released and it quickly started to become a success.
-Minor revisions (2.1, 2.2, ... up until 2.7) followed, but in December 2008 python 3.0 was released.

-While python 3.0 (or python3 for short) follows the same principles, it introduced changes to the language which make it incompatible with python2.
-In 2020 version 2.7 and thus the last one within the 2.x range was declared end-of-life.
-Most operating systems now no longer ship python2 and default to python3.

-However, it might be that the `python` still refers to version 2.7 on your system.
-If you use Ubuntu, you should be fine however.
+For a long time python version 2.x was used but it was slowly replaced by python 3.
+While both versions are the same programming language, there are certain incompatible differences between them.

+Python 2 was declared end of life years ago and thus everyone should have switched to python 3 already.
+This course will only cover python 3.

+If you're running an older version of your operating system, you still might have python 2 installed on your computer.

-To double check this you can use the `--version` parameter:
+You can check this with the `--version` parameter of the python command:

 ```plaintext
 nomike@max:~$ python --version